bacvu21/bacvu21/README.md

 - 👋 Hi, I’m Bac
 - 👀 I’m a newbie in the world of embedded system.
-- 🌱 I’m currently learning about IOT and machine learning....
+- 🌱 I’m currently learning about IOT and machine learning....and improve my skill with MCU
 - 📫 How to reach me :https://www.linkedin.com/in/v%C5%A9-h%E1%BB%AFu-b%E1%BA%AFc-8a5b35215/

 <!---